schmijoe/schmijoe.github.io/_posts/2022-09-17-bg-removal.md

 To deal with such situations, it would be great if we could isolate the printed parts of the image, remove them, and fill in the holes with suitable background colours.

-For this we'll use python and OpenCV, since it has a handy inpainting function.
+For this we'll use Python and OpenCV, since it has a handy inpainting function.

 So we'll first detect what areas belong to printed areas.
 This is a bit fiddly and depends on the image you are using.
 There is thresholding, adaptive thresholding and edge detection.
 Usually a combination of those three methods does the trick.
 Below I just use edge detection.